Rail Page Index:

 Dollywood Narrow Gauge Steam Train (2003)

 Lookout Mountain Incline Railway (Chattanooga) (1997 and 2009)

 A Dinner Train (Broadway Dinner Train?) in Nashville that ran from downtown to I think Hermitage (1992-1993?)

 Busch Gardens Railway, Busch Gardens, Williamsburg VA (1989)

 Disney World Steam train that circles Magic Kingdom, (around 1983)

-Also Disney World Monorail between Magic Kingdom and Epcot Center (year is same as above, around 1983)
+Also Disney World Monorail between Magic Kingdom and Epcot Center (year is same as above, around 1983 and 2016)

 something near Flemington, NJ (1980's?)

 Strasburg Railroad (1977 and 2003)

 I have also ridden a number of people mover/monorail systems most commonly but not exclusively found at airports.
 While it could be argued that some of these systems aren't true rail systems, I include them if they operate on fixed guideways that control steering (busways don't count) and have well defined station stops.
 They include: